 Kering has launched a number of initiatives for the protection and sustainability of natural resources, which play a pivotal role in its activities.
 In 2020, the Group took this commitment a step further by unveiling a Biodiversity strategy comprising four stages: avoid, reduce, restore & regenerate, and transform.

 Kering’s activities rely on nature and its resources, making their protection of paramount importance for maintaining the Group’s sustainable growth.
 Like other fashion and apparel companies, Kering’s core business is inextricably linked to well-functioning, healthy ecosystems.
 Any degradation of these ecosystems has a direct impact on the Group's global supply chains, which include wool production in New Zealand, cashmere in Mongolia and organic cotton in India.

 For this reason, Kering and its Houses are increasing the number of initiatives designed to protect and preserve biodiversity.
 These include support for conservation programs and developing rigorous standards for raw material sourcing, manufacturing processes and animal welfare.
 To take this commitment a step further, the Group has devised a Biodiversity strategy with three main goals:

 • restoring ecosystems and species;

-By 2025, in order to have a net positive impact on biodiversity, Kering will: restore and regenerate a million hectares for its supply chain and protect one million hectares of critical, irreplaceable habitat.
+Lastly, Kering aims to inspire in-depth transformation and systemic change in its industry by developing innovative ideas that can be used by other stakeholders.
+To make a positive impact on biodiversity, for example, Kering will restore and regenerate a million hectares of its supply chain and protect one million hectares of critical, irreplaceable habitat by 2025.